camibarbagallo27/IE-MAPS/README.md

 1. Clone or download our repository.

-2. Download pycharm, choose the Community download. (https://www.jetbrains.com/pycharm/download/#section=mac).
+2. Download and install pycharm, choose the Community download. (https://www.jetbrains.com/pycharm/download/#section=mac).

+3. Unzip our repository.

-3. Open terminal within your laptop:
+4. Open terminal within your laptop:
    1. Indicate where you have saved the folder by typing: cd ~/Downloads/IE-Maps-master/IEMAPS (or folder where you have the           folder) and then press ENTER
    2. To open the file type: python IEMAPS.py and then press ENTER